 There are two significant side effects of using white noise for babies.

 - Long-term use of infant sleep machines may cause hearing loss.
 A study by the American Academy of Pediatrics notes that the white noise generated by the infant sleep machines is loud and could damage a baby’s auditory abilities (7).

-- The infant may develop a dependency.
 Excess use of white noise to soothe the baby could make them dependent on it.
 It means the baby may have a hard time self-soothing and falling asleep without white noise.

 Parents can avoid the side effects of white noise machines by taking some precautions.

 Precautions To Take While Using White Noise For Babies

 - Place the machine away from the baby.
 The device should be kept at least 200cm away from the baby, or farther to prevent the sound frequency from going over 50dbA.